 Disabled: If you cannot be issued a driver’s license because of a disability that prevents you from operating the vehicle, you can purchase motorcycle insurance without a license if the policy does not cover you as the driver.
-This means that the insurance will cover someone else who is named to drive your motorcycle, car, or truck.
+This means the insurance will cover someone named to drive your motorcycle, car, or truck.
 The rates will depend on the age and driving record of the person named the driver on the insurance.

 In any case, you will need some proper, recognizable form of identification, such as a birth certificate, to obtain motorcycle insurance without a license.
 There may also be rules or regulations unique to each state that must be followed to purchase insurance without a state driver’s license or endorsement.

 Does Motorcycle Insurance Cost Higher Without a License?

 The general answer is yes; the premiums are higher without a license because of several factors.
 If you are purchasing insurance so that someone else can drive your vehicle, then the premiums will match their age and driving record and will often be higher regardless.

 Those getting insurance under the SR-22 form will naturally be higher because the license has been suspended.
-Even if the license is simply outdated, it would be far easier to get it reinstated first and then get insurance so that you pay less on the premiums.
+Even if the permit is simply outdated, it would be far easier to get it reinstated first and then get insurance so that you pay less on the premiums.
 Also, those with an IDP may pay more for motorcycle insurance without a driving license, especially if their driving record is not verifiable.

 Last but not least…

 There may be coverage issues or features in the insurance itself that make it more expensive, as insurance companies tend to charge more for this type of coverage.